Jewelbots/arduino-library/README.md

 1. Install the "Jewelbots Development Board" add-on via Boards Manager from the Menu: Tools -> Board -> Boards Manager ...
 1. Select the "JWB nRF51822" board from Tools -> Board dropdown.
 1. Make sure the serial port is selected from Tools -> Port.
-1. Put your Jewelbots device in coding mode by holding down the button for two seconds
+1. Put your Jewelbots device in coding mode by holding down the button for two seconds.
+Either the charging light will go out or the device will flash purple depending on what version of the firmware you have.
+Coding mode lasts for two minutes.
 1. Test the "hello world" sketch below:

 ```c